NotThatRqd/SheepMage/README.md

 # Building jar

-To build SheepMage use the run button in Intellij Idea you setup when following the contributing section or run mvn package
+To build SheepMage use the run button in Intellij Idea you setup when following the contributing section or run mvn clean package